|

 Jesus more than ever, so his work “would expand”, and so that he could

-preach far beyond Concerning
+preach far beyond Corinth.
+This

 boasting, Paul concludes in verse 17 that really all boasting should be